 - Step away from the junk food because high levels of salt will make you even more dehydrated and bloated

 - Treat sore muscles with a warm bath before bed.
 Your body will cool down after the bath, helping you to feel sleepy

-- Recharge your batteries with a deep sleep, in a cool, dark room.
-Pop in some earplugs, shut the world out with eyeshades and dial the temperature down to let your body know it’s time to sleep
+- Recharge your batteries with a night of deep sleep, in a cool, darkened room.
+Pop in some earplugs shut the world out with eyeshades and dial the temperature down to let your body know it’s time to sleep

 Jet lag and frequent flyers

 If you’re a frequent flyer, and jet lag is affecting your sleep, speak to your doctor about a referral to a sleep specialist; they may be able to help with light therapy or medication.